 Indicator (a).
-McGrath House does not employ any individual contractor to provide direct service to residents in the licensed capacity.
+LightHouse does not employ any individual contractor to provide direct service to residents in the licensed capacity.
 The facility has no direct service contractors; all contractors entering the facility are supervised by staff.
-The contractors entering are one-time individuals with the exception of Pine Street Food Service company.
-Pine Street staff are escorted by staff to drop off meals while onsite two times per day when clients are unlikely to be in the basement level.
-McGrath House only has one volunteer (college intern) who visits regularly.
+The contractors entering are one-time individuals with the exception of food service company whose staff have undergone criminal background checks and are provided basic information on PREA.
+The food service staff drop off meals while on-site two times per day and are supervised at all times by staff.
 Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) allows for the immediate cessation of visits by any contractor or volunteer accused of engaging in sexual misconduct.
+"Any contractor or volunteer who engages in sexual abuse or sexual harassment shall be prohibited from entry to any CRJ programs and shall be reported to law enforcement agencies, (unless the activity was clearly not criminal), and to relevant licensing bodies."
 The agency policy requires all criminal behavior to be reported to the police no matter if the individual is an employee, a contractor, a volunteer, or a visitor.
-During COVID -19, outside access has been reduced for the safety of all.
-Client services are available in the community, including the Boston Area Rape Crisis agency who can provide support or therapy to individuals with past histories of sexual abuse.
+During COVID -19, outside access to LightHouse has been reduced for the safety of all.
+Client services are available in the community, including the Crisis Services who can provide support or therapy to individuals with past histories of sexual abuse.

 Indicator (b).
-According to CRJ and McGrath House policy 900.00 (pages 20-21), in the case of any violation of boundary issues by any contractor or volunteer, the Facility Director will determine if the violation is non-criminal actions should result in the termination of their contact with residents.
-According to the Manager of Reentry Services, criminal actions would notify the Police and funding source.
-He confirms the individual would have an immediate termination of access to residents during the investigation.
+According to CRJ and LightHouse policy 900.00 (pages 20-21), in the case of any violation of boundary issues by any contractor or volunteer, the Facility Director will determine if the violation is non-criminal actions should result in the termination of their contact with residents.
+"The facility shall take appropriate remedial measures and shall consider whether to prohibit further contact with residents, in the case of any other violation of CRJ sexual abuse or sexual harassment policies by a contractor or volunteer."
+According to the LightHouse Director, criminal actions would notify the Police and funding source.
+She confirms the individual would have an immediate termination of access to residents during the investigation.

-McGrath House does not employ contractors who provide direct services to the clients at the facility.
-McGrath House does not currently have any volunteers and only one college intern.
-McGrath House policy 900.00 Resident and Staff Sexual abuse and Sexual Misconduct (PREA) (page 18) require the notification to law enforcement of any PREA violations, and the misconduct would be grounds for barring admission to the facility (page 20).
+LightHouse does not employ contractors who provide direct services to the clients at the facility.
+LightHouse does not currently have any volunteers and only one college intern.
+LightHouse policy 900.00 Resident and Staff Sexual abuse and Sexual Misconduct (PREA) (page 18) require the notification to law enforcement of any PREA violations, and the misconduct would be grounds for barring admission to the facility (page 20).
 As noted in 115.232, all individuals entering the facility are educated about PREA, and Contractors or volunteers are supervised.
 The facility has not employed or received any voluntary services of a professional to whom a licensing board would be informed for violations of PREA.
 The Agency PREA Coordinator reports that no volunteer or contractor was the subject of any PREA related investigation in the past year or required any corrective actions.
-Compliance, absent any discipline of volunteers or contractors, is based on policy, documentation of education materials available to educate volunteers, and interviews with the Manager of Reentry Services and the agency PREA Coordinator.
+Compliance, absent any discipline of volunteers or contractors, is based on policy, documentation of education materials available to educate volunteers, and interviews with the LightHouse Director and the agency PREA Coordinator.

-Standard 115.278: Interventions and disciplinary sanctions for residents residents with similar histories? ⊠ Yes □ No
+Standard 115.278: Interventions and disciplinary sanctions for residents